 - Words that change the beginning consonant to a digraph

 - Changing CVC words to CVCe words.

-My hope is that these how to teach blending letter sounds and word-building strategies will guide you in your phonics instruction!
+My hope is that these teaching strategies for blending letter sounds and building words will guide you in your phonics instruction!
 There are so many great resources to help you along the way.
-Here are few that I like to use:
+Here are a few that I like to use: